jansony1/tidb-on-k8s-cn/README.md

         ![](img/storage-class.png)

-        >[IMPORTANT] There are serveral places for storageclass defination for different components in the yaml file, like TiDB, TiKV etc. If you are using **EBS-only instances** like c4 and c5 instance types, you must **replace all storageclass to one of the EBS types**.
+        >**【IMPORTANT】** There are serveral places for storageclass defination for different components in the yaml file, like TiDB, TiKV etc. If you are using **EBS-only instances** like c4 and c5 instance types, you must **replace all storageclass to one of the EBS types**.
 Or the PV creation would fail (no instance storage available).
 Click [instance type introduction](https://aws.amazon.com/ec2/instance-types/) if you have any questions.

     - changing component replica number
         ![](img/replica-number.png)